 Growing Lavender Indoors

-We’ll give more tips for how you can care for your indoor lavender plants later on, so keep reading!
+We’ll give more tips for how you can care for your indoor lavender plants, later on, so keep reading!

-Benefits of Growing Lavender
+Benefits Of Growing Lavender

 There are numerous culinary, medicinal and other benefits to growing lavender indoors.

-Dried lavender flowers can be used to make scented sachets or potpourri, and can even be added to candles, soaps and bath bombs.
+Dried lavender flowers can be used to make scented sachets or potpourri, and can even be added to candles, soaps, and bath bombs.

 Growing Lavender Indoors From Seed

-Growing your own lavender indoors from seed is an inexpensive way to grow a beautiful and aromatic lavender hedge.
+Starting your own lavender indoors from seed is an inexpensive way to grow a beautiful and aromatic lavender hedge.

-Lavender House Plants – Indoor Lavender Plant
+Types Of Lavender House Plants – Indoor Lavender Plant

 English lavender is the most common type of lavender and also the most aromatic, making it perfect for producing essential oils and other scented goods.